Generalized Inverse Matrix

 Moore-Penrose inverse can be obtained through Singular Value Decomposition (SVD): such that .

 Given a rectangular matrix, the interactive program below produces Moore-Penrose generalized inverse.
 The Random Example button will generate random matrix.
 Additionally, the output also include several matrices to let you test the 4 Moore Penrose conditions ( , , , ) and generalized left inverse or right inverse or matrix inverse depending on the input matrix size.
 The results can be shown in either rational format or decimal format.
+The rational output is an approximation of the decimal format.

 Yes, this program is a free educational program!!
 Please don't forget to tell your friends and teacher about this awesome program!